 Our office receives many calls and inquiries from potential clients looking for information about Chapter 7 Bankruptcy.
 If you’re confused about the rules, options, benefits, and pitfalls in Ch.
 7 Bankruptcy you are not alone.
 Before submitting your Ch.
 7 case to the bankruptcy court, you should have a firm understanding of what to expect.
 You've got questions, and we've got answers.
 We’ve provided some important things you should consider before filing your Ch.
 7 bankruptcy case in Florida.

-The goal of Chapter 7 bankruptcy is to wipe out the honest but unfortunate debtor’s unsecured debt and provide a clean slate.
-From the initial case filing to the final discharge, the entire process for Chapter 7 bankruptcy typically takes 90 to 120 days.
-At the Law Office of Emil Fleysher, P.A., our attorneys have extensive knowledge and expertise resolving both basic and difficult bankruptcy cases.
+The goal of Chapter 7 bankruptcy is to wipe out the honest but unfortunate debtor’s unsecured debt.
+And, to provide a clean slate.
+From the initial case filing to the final discharge.
+The entire process for Chapter 7 bankruptcy typically takes 90 to 120 days.
+At the Law Office of Emil Fleysher, P.A., our attorneys have extensive knowledge and expertise in resolving both basic and difficult bankruptcy cases.

-If the trustee determines there are no assets to sell, the case is concluded and classified as a no-asset case.
+If the trustee determines there are no assets to sell, the case comes to a conclusion and is classified as a no-asset case.
 Approximately 60 to 90 days later, the Bankruptcy Court will enter your discharge.
-Any debts listed in your bankruptcy petition will be forever forgiven, and creditors will be prohibited from ever contacting you about those debts again.
+Any debts listed in your bankruptcy petition will be forever forgiven.
+Moreover, creditors will get prohibition from ever contacting you about those debts again.

-It is usually recommended to file Chapter 7 bankruptcy, if you are unsure about being able to pay your bills.
+It is usually recommended to file Chapter 7 bankruptcy if you are unsure about being able to pay your bills.
 We typically advise clients to file Chapter 7 bankruptcy when their debts exceed half of their annual income and they do not risk losing any important assets.
-Our team at Fleysher Law excels at helping clients navigate the mine fields of Chapter 7 Bankruptcy and avoid unpleasant surprises.
-All aspects of your case are examined to ensure that you understand your rights and options for resolving your debt.
+Our team at Fleysher Law excels at helping clients navigate the minefields of Chapter 7 Bankruptcy and avoid unpleasant surprises.
+All aspects of your case go through examination to ensure that you understand your rights and options for resolving your debt.
 When done right, filing Chapter 7 bankruptcy puts you on a fast track to a fresh start.

-Are you ready to get the facts on filing for Chapter 7 bankruptcy?
+So, are you ready to get the facts on filing for Ch.
+7 bankruptcy?
 If so, contact us now to speak with an experienced bankruptcy attorney from The Law Offices of Emil Fleysher, P.A.
 Call us today at 888-886-0020 to schedule a consultation.